mvdom/mvdom/README.md

 - Frameworks come and go, languages and runtimes stay.
 - Size is a factor of complexity and starting simple will always scale better.

-**Conclusion**: For maximum mileage, start simple and minimalistic, embrace the DOM, add only what is strictly need to have a scalable MVC model, componentize only as needed, understand your runtime, avoid high-abstraction frameworks, favor focused libraries over all-in-one frameworks.
+**Conclusion**: For maximum mileage, start simple, minimalistic, embrace the DOM, add only what is strictly needed to have a scalable MVC model, componentize only as needed, understand your runtime, avoid high-abstraction frameworks, favor focused libraries over all-in-one frameworks.

 ## Characteristics